Klinge (landform): Name

-These valleys are habitats for the common midwife toad, which, in many places, is also called the Steinklinke ("Stone klinke") or Klinkerkröte ("Klinker Toad"), its spawning waters are thus referred to as Klingelsiepen, Klingelborn, Klingelschlade, Klingelpütt or Glockenteich, all names that refer to its very characteristic call.
+These valleys are habitats for the common midwife toad, which, in many places, is also called the Steinklinge ("Stone klinke") or Klinkerkröte ("Klinker Toad"), its spawning waters are thus referred to as Klingelsiepen, Klingelborn, Klingelschlade, Klingelpütt or Glockenteich, all names that refer to its very characteristic call.

 In northwest Germany such erosion valleys are called Siepen, Siefen or Seif, or Sieke.